nih-cfde/use-case-library-build/templates/glossary.md

 2. 02-USERSTORY
 	- input: expression data for candidate genes and some metadata
 	- output: expression data combined with metadata
-	- task: merge expression data with it's metadata
+	- task: merge expression data with its metadata

 3. 03-USERSTORY
 	- input: expression data with metadata from several databases and domain - knowledge
-	- output: one expression data set with metadata
+	- output: one expression dataset with metadata
 	- task: harmonize datasets